strongdm/terraform-sdm-onboarding/README.md

 - You can add resource tags at the bottom of the file.
 - You may choose not to provision any of the resources listed by commenting them out in the script, or altering their value to `false`.
 In order to successfully test, you need to keep at least one or more resource(s) and the strongDM gateways.

-> **Note:** If you are using G Suite for an email provider, you may quickly and easily create more users without needing additional mailboxes.
-To do so, add `+anystring` to the end of the username in the email address.
-Google ignores the alias and delivers the email to the same inbox, allowing you to create aliases for various purposes while still receiving the mail in one place.
-Therefore, to create several sample users, you could just add `yourusername+user1@example.com`, `yourusername+user2@example.com`, and `yourusername+user3@example.com`.

 ## Conclusion

 Feel free to create additional resources and to test as much as needed.
 If you have any questions, contact our support team at [support@strongdm.com](mailto:support@strongdm.com).